BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Done

+- [ ] B6 - BookingImpl - incorrect room/class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type/Room, there is a general bad request instead of feedback.
+- [ ] B5 - DanceClassImpl - incorrect class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type, there is a general bad request instead of feedback.
 - [ ] B4 - DanceClassImpl - Price should all be 0 or should all be a value. #bug #phase-1<br><br>No null price values should be allowed. (change all tests)<br>all values should either be 0 or more than 0.<br><br>- [x] validation to not allow null values<br>- [x] validation which does not allow negative values<br>- [x] validation which does not allow more than 3 digits and 2 decimals -> can be changed in the future.<br>- [x] validate all values are more than 0 or all valuea re 0.
 - [ ] B3 - DanceClassImpl - Can create DanceClass with NULL class type #bug #phase-1 <br><br>When creating a dance class, when submitting a requets with `"classType":` missing, dance class gets created with NULL class type.
 This is incorrect and should raise validation error. <br><br>Did not add @Valid in controller.<br><br>-> added @Validation to class<br>-> added @Value to class.<br>This still did not work.
 This is because @NotBlank value only applies for Strings and not Enums. <br><br>In this case @NotNull annotation works.
 - [ ] B2 - UserImpl - User can register/update number which does not begin with 0. #bug #phase-1